pact-foundation/pact.io/faq/convinceme.md

 ### ...but our company develops APIs before consumers (e.g. API/Document Driven Design)

 Then you are probably developing for _many consumers_, am I right?
-If you don't know who these consumers are going to be, then Pact is not for you.
-If you have control over any of them, then Pact is likely to be a good fit - you just won't be driving the design from the consumer.
+If you don't know who these consumers are going to be, then Pact may not be for you.
+If you have control over any of them, then Pact could be a good fit - you just won't be driving the design from the consumer (that's OK too).

+### ...but I don't trust you and your dodgy code

+Good, you shouldn't.
+You should evaluate Pact on a smaller project to prove its worthiness before downing the Kool-aid.

+In fact, you don't even have to use Pact to implement contract testing and gain the glorious benefits - Pact just makes it easier.

+## OK, I'm convinced but I can't convince my friends

+Are you just saying that so we don't feel bad?

+Here are some suggestions:

+* Watch some of the great talks over lunch with your team and some popcorn
+* [Ask](https://gitter.im/realestate-com-au/pact) one of the pact contributors to do a brown-bag talk at your office or over hangouts
+* [Chat](https://gitter.im/realestate-com-au/pact) to us in real-time and we'll see if we can debate as your proxy